Skip to content

 Naming of a new List Resource should be identical to the target resource.
 For example, if adding a new list resource for aws_batch_job_definition, the list resource should be named aws_batch_job_definition.

-Always use the skaff provider scaffolding tool to generate new ephemeral resource and test templates using your chosen name.
+Always use the skaff provider scaffolding tool to generate new list resource and test templates using your chosen name.
 Existing resources can be implemented using either Terraform Plugin SDKv2 or Terraform Plugin Framework.
 The implementation type can be identified by inspecting the tags in the resource file.

-Skaff will generate the following files:
+skaff will generate the following files:

 • internal/service/<service-name>/<resource-name>_list.go - List Resource implementation